 1 Name (as snown on your income tax return).
 Name is required on this line; do not leave this line blank.
 2 Business name/disregarded entity name, if different from above n page 3. following seven boxes.
 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. nso Exempt payee code (if any) ty Stick ☐ Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
-Specific Instructions on page LLC if the LLC is elessified as a single member LLC that is disregarded from the owner unless the owner of the LLC is Exemption from FATCA reporting code (if any) cifi (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name ar See (, S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai Taxpayer Identification Number (TIN) urity number up withholding.
+Specific Instructions on page LLC if the LLC is classified as a single member LLC that is disregarded from the owner upless the owner of the LLC is Exemption from FATCA reporting code (if any) cifi Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name an ··· See (, S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai t I Taxpayer Identification Number (TIN) rity number p withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a sent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a] - TIN, la in the deceant to in more than one harne, eee the metadefend for into 117 ties eee 777 at 74a/76 and dentification number Numk per To Give the Requester for guidelines on whose number to enter.
-Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Sei e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issun n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been no vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) t longer subject to backup withholding; and tified by the Internal Revenue 3.
+However, for a nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other s, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, la in the decodaritie in more than one harre, eee the metractione for the 1.7 the eee viviativame and dentification number Numk er To Give the Requester for guidelines on whose number to enter.
+Par Certification Unde penalties of perjury, I certify that: 2.
+I ar Sei number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issung not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been now vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the onger subject to backup withholding; and tified by the Internal Revenue 3.
 I ar n a U.S. citizen or other U.S. person (defined below): and